ioncoincore/ion-bitbucket/doc/developer-notes.md

 (alternatively, type the command `git config --global core.excludesfile ~/.gitignore_global` on a terminal)

-Then put your favourite tool's temporary filenames in that file, e.g.
+Then put your favorite tool's temporary filenames in that file, e.g.
 ```
 # NetBeans
 nbproject/